§ A5 is not solvable

 - When we want to write a solution using nth roots, we can only add the nth roots of unity, a "cyclic" component.
 So, any element we can reach by using nth roots ought to be able to be written down as an extension of cyclic elements.

-§ SAGE code to play around with commutators of A5
+§ SAGE code to play around with commutators of A5:

 - Create a dictionary

-which maps each element of A5
+m which maps each element of A5 to the commutators that create it.

 from collections import defaultdict